klleung72781/fintech_project_1/.ipynb_checkpoints/README-checkpoint.md

 ## Form Interactive Dashboard with Indicators.

-Group Two formed an interactive dashboard based on the indicators...
+Group Two formed an interactive dashboard based on the indicators.

-## Determine Methodology for Predicting Future Real Estate Earnings.

-Group Two leveraged the Monte Carlo methodology for predicting future earnings...

-## Leverage Organized Data to Make Predictions for Earnings.